aconrad/pycobertura/README.md

-So, to accurately highlight the lines that have changed, the coverage reports alone are not sufficient and this is why you need to provide the path to the source that was used to generate each of the Cobertura reports and diff them to see which lines actually changed and report coverage info.
+So, to accurately highlight the lines that have changed, the coverage reports alone are not sufficient and this is why you need to provide the path to the source that was used to generate each of the Cobertura reports and diff them to see which lines actually changed to report accurate coverage.

 ### When should I use pycobertura?